 A Stream Flowing Down From Mount Sinai

-After Moses destroyed the Golden Calf, he sprinkled its powdered remains into the nearby stream from which the Israelites were then forced to drink; he forced the worshipers to consume the idol they worshiped.
+After Moses destroyed the Golden Calf in the Exodus account, he sprinkled its powdered remains into a nearby stream from which the Israelites were then forced to drink; he forced the worshipers to consume the idol they worshiped.
 Deuteronomy 9:21 states that there was a stream of water flowing down from Mount Sinai, and this stream would likely have flown near the altar and pillars set up where sacrifices took place.

 For Jabal Maqla to be the correct location for Mount Sinai, and this spot in particular to be the Golden Calf worship site, a stream of water must have come down from the mountain at that time, and the stream must have been large enough for the population to use as a water source.

 The stream must also come to a large plain that could fit a massive Israelite population and come within a short walking distance of the Golden Calf worship site.
-In addition, the stream should be very close to where the animal sacrifices took place at Moses' altar at the foot of the mountain so that the priests could follow the washing rituals.
+In addition, and as alluded to earlier, the stream should be very close to where the animal sacrifices took place at Moses' altar at the foot of the mountain so that the priests could follow washing/cleansing laws.

 This part of the world receives only a minuscule amount of rainfall each year.
 It is highly unlikely that rainfall caused this landscape.
 Rather, it seems more likely to us that there was once a stream running down the mountain, past the altar at the base, down to the plain, and on towards the Golden Calf site.